werf/werf/docs/pages/reference/deploy_process/experimental_three_way_merge.md

 Annotation `debug.werf.io/repair-patch-errors` will contain errors occurred when creating a repair patch, deploy process in this case will not be interrupted.

+#### Deal with HPA

+[The Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) automatically scales the number of pods in a replication controller, deployment or replica set.

+When HPA is enabled and user has set `spec.replicas` to static number in chart templates, then repair patch may detect a change in the live state of the object `spec.replicas` field, because this field has been changed by the autoscaler.
+To disable such repair patches user may either delete `spec.replicas` from chart configuration or define [`werf.io/set-replicas-only-on-creation` annotation](#werf-io-set-replicas-only-on-creation).

+##### `werf.io/set-replicas-only-on-creation`

+This annotation tells werf that resource `spec.replicas` field value from chart template should only be used when initializing a new resource.

+Werf will ignore `spec.replicas` field changes on subsequent resource updates.

+This annotation should be turned on when [HPA](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) is enabled.

+#### Deal with VPA

+[The Vertical Pod Autoscaler](https://cloud.google.com/kubernetes-engine/docs/concepts/verticalpodautoscaler) can recommend values for CPU and memory requests, or it can automatically update values for CPU and memory requests.

+When VPA is enabled and user has set `resources` to some static settings in chart templates, then repair patch may detect a change in the live state of the obje ct `resources` field, because this field has been changed by the autoscaler.
+To disable such repair patches user may either delete `resources` settings from chart configuration or define [`werf.io/set-resources-only-on-creation` annotation](#werf-io-set-resources-only-on-creation).

+##### `werf.io/set-resources-only-on-creation`

+This annotation tells werf that resource `resources` field value from chart template should only be used when initializing a new resource.

+Werf will ignore `resources` field changes on subsequent resource updates.

+This annotation should be turned on when [VPA](https://cloud.google.com/kubernetes-engine/docs/concepts/verticalpodautoscaler) is enabled.

 ### Compatibility mode

 In the compatibility mode werf will apply three-way-merge patches only to the new resources created by the werf and use old two-way-merge patches for already existing resources.